nawfelsekrafi/Order-summary-component/README.md

 ## Acknowledgments

-i would say thank to brother [Mohamed Abusrea](https://twitter.com/mohamed_abusrea) for directing me to Front end mentor and sharing knowledge with us.
+I would say thanks to brother [Mohamed Abusrea](https://twitter.com/mohamed_abusrea) for directing me to Front end mentor and sharing knowledge with us.